Skip to content

 Debtor

-An individual or other entity owing a debt to the state of Texas.
+An individual or business entity owing a debt to the state of Texas.

 EFT

-Electronic File Transfer — a batch process in which transactions process overnight in TINS.
-Errors are reported the next day on non-processed reports and on the PMTHIS screen in TINS.
+Electronic File Transfer.
+A batch process in which electronic transactions are processed overnight in TINS.
+Errors are reported the next day on non-processed reports, the PMTHIS screen and a daily CSV file.

 Entity